chfoo/cloaked-octo-nemesis/dopplr/README.rst

 Scripts to grab http://www.dopplr.com .
 See http://archiveteam.org/index.php?title=Dopplr for more details.

-Requires Python 2 and Wget 1.14.
+Requires Python 2 and Wget-Lua 1.14.

 Generic instructions
 ++++++++++++++++++++